redlioncanada/qualifier-api/docs/WP fields.md

 # Whirlpool Wall Ovens

-- this was missing, confirm this category as well as others
+Confirmed this category and all others.
+Get fields for this category from latest scoring spreadsheet.